Hack The Box - Reel

 sendEmail

-After about 30 seconds, document.rtf was opened and requested WindDef_WebInstall.hta from the server, once that was delivered, the HTA ran a VBScript that uses a PowerShell command to download and execute reverse.ps1.
+After about 30 seconds, document.rtf was opened and requested WindDef_WebInstall.hta from the web server, once that was delivered, the HTA ran a VBScript that uses a PowerShell command to download and execute reverse.ps1.

-HTTP server 200 responses for WindDef_WebInstall.hta and reverse.ps1, confirming successful payload delivery:
+Python web server 200 responses for WindDef_WebInstall.hta and reverse.ps1, confirming successful payload delivery:

 http server 200